superseriouscompany/mayte-admin/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It relies on ngrok tunnel to https://github.com/superseriouscompany/api.mayte.com being available at mayte.ngrok.io
+It relies on an ngrok tunnel to https://github.com/superseriouscompany/api.mayte.com being available at mayte.ngrok.io

 ## Requirements